-Scleractinian phylogeny constructed using mitochondrial cytochrome oxidase I (cox1), cytochrome oxidase b (cytb), and nuclear β-tubulin showed that the family Euphyllidae is polyphyletic, with its members diverging from each other into the robust and complex clades (Fukami et al., 2008).
-Physogyra lichtensteni and Plerogyra sinuosa were clustered under clade XVI of the robust clade together with Plesiastrea versipora (Faviidae) and Blastomussa wellsi (Mussidae) (Fukami et al., 2008; Arrigoni et al., 2012).
-The genus Euphyllia, on the other hand, had some of its members cluster under clade V, which was still designated by Fukami et al. (2008) as the family Euphyllidae, of the complex clade.
+Scleractinian phylogeny constructed using mitochondrial cytochrome oxidase I (cox1), cytochrome oxidase b (cytb), and nuclear β-tubulin showed that the family Euphylliidae is polyphyletic, with its members diverging from each other into the robust and complex clades (Fukami et al., 2008).
+Physogyra lichtensteni and Plerogyra sinuosa were clustered under clade XVI of the robust clade together with Plesiastrea versipora (incertae sedis) and Blastomussa wellsi (incertae sedis) (Fukami et al., 2008; Arrigoni et al., 2012; Budd et al., 2012; Benzoni et al., 2014).
+The genus Euphyllia, on the other hand, had some of its members cluster under clade V, which was still designated by Fukami et al. (2008) as the family Euphylliidae, of the complex clade.
 A paraphyletic pattern in the genus was already observed when E. glabrescens grouped with Ctenella chagius (Meandrinidae), and E. ancora and E. divisa grouped with Galaxea fascicularis (Oculinidae) (Fukami et al., 2008).

 In this study, we utilized multiple genetic markers to construct the phylogeny of Euphyllia collected from the Philippines and Taiwan, including E. paraancora, E. paradivisa, E. yaeyamaensis, E. divisa, E. ancora, and E. glabrescens.
 The former three species do not have a clear phylogenetic status and/or have not yet been analyzed from the molecular perspective before.
 The phylogeny was used in examining the internal relationships in Euphyllia and in identifying the relevant morphological and reproductive traits to the systematics of the genus.
 The Euphyllia is currently the largest genus in clade V and the inferred traits from the internal phylogeny was extended to infer the external relationships of the genus to the other members of the clade; thus, laying the groundwork for the resolution of clade V.